-Apra Metro DC is pleased to announce our 2019 scholarship opportunity supporting the professional development aspirations of a chapter member!
-Named for spirited Apra Metro DC board member and unyielding prospect development professional the late Daniel H. Greeley, this year’s scholarship opportunity is generously sponsored by Bentz Whaley Flessner, and we are excited to provide a full scholarship (registration and travel expenses up to $1,250) for one member to attend the 2019 Association of Advancement Services Professional (AASP) Summit on September 9-11, 2019 in Chicago.
-Folks are invited to nominate themselves, a colleague, or a direct report.
+Apra Metro DC is pleased to announce our 2021 scholarship opportunity supporting the professional development aspirations of two chapter members!
+Named for the late, spirited Apra Metro DC board member and unyielding prospect development professional Daniel H. Greeley, this year’s scholarship opportunity is generously supported by our Chapter Sponsor, DonorSearch.
+We are excited to provide two full scholarships for Apra Metro DC members to attend the 2021 Prospect Development conference, which will be held from July 27th to July 30th, 2021.
+You are invited to nominate yourself, a colleague, or a direct report.
+Apply Today!

 This is the perfect opportunity for a chapter member who is among the following:

-Simply submit an application by May 31, 2019.
-When the recipient returns from the Summit, full of great new ideas, he/she will share what they’ve learned with the Apra Metro DC community.
+Simply submit an application by June 1, 2021.
+When the recipient returns from the conference, full of great new ideas, he/she will share what they’ve learned with the Apra Metro DC community.

 The Fine Print

 Requirements: The application must clearly articulate the applicant’s intended goal for attending the AASP Summit and link it to one or more competencies in Apra’s Body of Knowledge.
 The applicant is required to certify in their application that they have their employer’s approval to participate in the outlined activities and will be granted leave.
 Apra Metro DC will not reimburse the recipient for unpaid time off.
 The recipient will be required to write an article summarizing his/her experience and relate it to the Apra Body of Knowledge to the Apra Metro DC community.